-Activists allege Myanmar leaders are ‘weaponizing’ COVID-19
+Residents: Myanmar leaders use pandemic as political weapon

 In the state-run Global New Light of Myanmar newspaper this week, several articles highlighted the government’s efforts, including what it called a push to resume vaccinations and increase oxygen supplies.

-Senior Gen. Min Aung Hlaing, the head of the government, was cited as saying that efforts were also being made to seek support from the Association of Southeast Asian Nations and unspecified “friendly countries.”
+Senior Gen. Min Aung Hlaing, the military commander who heads the SAC, was cited as saying that efforts were also being made to seek support from the Association of Southeast Asian Nations and unspecified “friendly countries.”

 “Efforts must be made for ensuring better health of the State and the people,” he was quoted as saying.